AuriServe/Docs/Plugins/Plugin Manifests.md

-# Manifest
+# Plugin Manifests

-A plugin manifest is a YAML file containing properties relating to a Plugin.
+A plugin's `manifest.yaml` is a YAML file containing information relating to a Plugin.
+Every plugin requires a `manifest.yaml` following the specification outlined below, and, unless specified otherwise, all keys are required.

-YAML is parsed with the Failsafe schema, meaning that explicit tagging won't work.
-Though the rest of the YAML syntax is supported, it is recommended to refrain from using duplicate keys, node anchors, and flow style, as these features generally lead to less readable YAML files.
+YAML is parsed according to [[YAML|AuriServe's YAML parsing rules]].

-## Example
+## Specification & Example

 ```yaml
 # The main identifier for your plugin.
 Must only contain